Your sales leads are like the Legos that help you build your business.

 6. Be transparent with your sales team about how lead distribution works.

-Being completely transparent about the methods you’re using to distribute leads will help reduce any doubts or hard feelings towards sales leadership.
+Being completely transparent about the methods you’re using to distribute leads, such as using CRM lead distribution, will help reduce any doubts or hard feelings towards sales leadership.

 Make sure your reps know that leads are being distributed fairly, and that no one is being shown favoritism.